dragsa/dataroot-barbot/README.md

 - at its core system is not something gradually destroying one's liver, rather a sort of a decision making engine;
 - it is assumed that bars eligible for selection are able to provide some public web page with the necessary information in form of JSON (like working hours, vacant places, booking capabilities), i.e. follow some defined protocol;
   there is mock web service for dev purposes provided simulating a couple of bars;
-  samples of such JSON are provided in

-  `docker/bars.json`

 - another mandatory step for a bar to be considered as possible ‘target’ - registration via public API provided by the bot;
 - bot is capable of maintaining different degree of questionnaires based on user's request: from very basic (for fast selection, e.g. "beer, now, fast, 6 people") to a very detailed (if the number of factors considered by the user is big);